 Here is what is included in the Treat:

-BFL Wool - Blue-Faced Leicester, or BFL, is a long wool breed of sheep from the British Isles.
+BFL Wool/ Silk Blend - This blend is 85% Blue-Faced Leicester, or BFL, and 15% Silk.
+BFL is a long wool breed of sheep from the British Isles.
 The skin of the face is dark blue/black and shows through the facial hair making the face look blue.
 The wool is very soft for a long wool breed and has some luster.
 The fleece forms fine curly locks that are soft and silky.
 (Staple length 3 to 6”).

 Polwarth/Silk Blend - This blend is 85% Polwarth wool and 15% Silk.
 The Polwarth sheep was developed in Australia in the late 1800's.
 The wool is slightly coarser than the Merino but of longer staple length.
 It is still next-to-the-skin soft and is often blended with silk.
 Spun worsted it will give a strong durable yarn and when spun woolen makes a lofty knitting yarn.
 (Staple length 4 to 5.5”).

-Raw Supima Cotton - This particular Supima Cotton was grown here at Sky Loom Weavers.
+Raw Cotton - This particular cotton was grown here at Sky Loom Weavers.
 We used llama poo from my llamas as fertilizer.
 No pesticides were used on the plants.
-The cotton bolls were hand picked so there is only a limited amount of leaf debris in the fiber.
+The cotton bolls were hand picked so there is a limited amount of leaf debris in the fiber.
 This is raw so it still contains the seeds.

-Flax Roving - This flax was grown in Belgium and was water retted rather than dew retted.
-The color is a softer brown as a result.
-The natural fiber length is nearly 36" so the fibers have been cut to offer easier spinning.
+Water Retted Line Flax - This flax was grown in Belgium and was water retted rather than dew retted.
+The color is a slightly darker brown as a result.
+The natural fiber length is nearly 36".
 This can be wet or dry spun.
 Wet spinning will produce a smoother yarn.